 Illustration courtesy of the Swedish Kennel Club

-While Goldendoodles and Labradoodles are universal designer breed favorites, the Aussiedoodle, a cross between an Australian Shepherd and a Poodle, is in high demand and growing in popularity.
+While Goldendoodles and Labradoodles are universal designer dog favorites, the Aussiedoodle, a mix between an Australian Shepherd and a Poodle, is in high demand and growing in popularity.
 While many Doodles are bred for their cleverness, Aussiedoodles are considered particularly brilliant due to the combined parental traits.
 This type of dog (also known as an Aussiepoo) is playful, athletic, and loyal, and their stunning good looks will turn heads.

 If you have or are thinking of an Aussiedoodle, Embark has information on dog care and training.
 Many pet parents explore the benefits of dog DNA testing to learn about genetic health risks and provide proactive health care in consultation with a veterinarian.

-This breed combination often makes successful comfort and therapy dogs as well as irresistible family pets.
+Their breed combination often makes Aussiedoodles successful comfort and therapy dogs as well as irresistible family pets.
 They have plenty of energy and love to run, so they excel at dog sports like agility, rally, and flyball, as well as obedience events.
 They often have a keen herding instinct from their Australian Shepherd heritage.
 Families with other pets or small children should pay attention to training to keep nipping in check.